Resellers/wp-reseller-store-advanced-mode/readme.txt

 **Note: This plugin requires PHP 5.4 or higher**

-With this plugin, you will get an Settings menu that allows to tap into the filters in the Reseller Store plugin.
+With this plugin, a Settings menu is created in the Reseller Store that uses filters to control settings in the Reseller Store plugin.

 == Changelog ==